JuliaRobotics/MotionCaptureJointCalibration.jl/README.md

 Currently, MotionCaptureJointCalibration can only estimate constant offsets between measured and actual joint positions.

 ## News
-* August 4, 2017: the package is currently under initial construction.
+* August 4, 2017: the package is under initial construction.

 ## Installation
 MotionCaptureJointCalibration is not yet registered, and currently requires the master branches of Rotations and RigidBodyDynamics.
 Please see the [.travis.yml file](https://github.com/tkoolen/MotionCaptureJointCalibration.jl/blob/master/.travis.yml) for installation instructions on Linux and OSX.